Oregon high school baseball state tournament bracketology 2025

 No. 15 Putnam at No. 2 Thurston

-- Moved West Albany from No. 9 to 8 as projected league champion.

-- Swapped Putnam and North Eugene to avoid Putnam-Wilsonville and North Eugene-Thurston league matchups.
+- Swapped Putnam and North Eugene to avoid Putnam-Canby and North Eugene-Thurston league matchups.

-- Swapped Corvallis and Hood River Valley to avoid Corvallis-West Albany league matchup.
+- Swapped Silverton and Hood River Valley to avoid Silverton-Corvallis league matchup.

 Autobids (2 per league)